Jane Austen 250

 A Jane Austen Year is a mindful, soothing and uplifting podcast that transports you to Jane Austenâs House in Chawton⊠Each month, join us on a seasonal journey through Jane Austenâs novels, the story of her life and the world she lived in.
 Discover scenes, letters, recipes, and objects from the museum collection, bound together with original music and sounds recorded in the House itself.

-Each episode is recorded by the people who work at Jane Austenâs House, caring for this special place and protecting it for future generations.
-Episodes will air on the 1st of the month.
-Listen here!
+Each episode was recorded by the people who work at Jane Austenâs House, caring for this special place and protecting it for future generations.
+Episodes aired on the 1st of the month.
+Catch up with the series here!

 Austenmania! exhibition

-We’re excited to share our 2025 exhibition, supported by the BBC and De Montfort University.
-Austenmania! looks back to 1995 â an astonishing year of film and TV adaptations that changed the Austen landscape forever.
-30 years on from this extraordinary year, and 250 years on from Jane Austenâs birth, we will celebrate the four landmark film and TV adaptations that were first seen in 1995: Andrew Daviesâ seminal adaptation of Pride and Prejudice for the BBC starring Colin Firth and Jennifer Ehle; Emma Thompson and Ang Leeâs stunning big-screen adaptation of Sense and Sensibility; BBC Screen Twoâs quiet, unhurried adaptation of Persuasion starring Amanda Root and CiarĂĄn Hinds; and the frothy masterpiece that is Clueless! â a brilliant reimagining of Emma set in the L.A. hills.
+In January 2025, we launched a new exhibition, supported by the BBC and De Montfort University.
+Austenmania! looked back to 1995 â an astonishing year of film and TV adaptations that changed the Austen landscape forever.
+30 years on from this extraordinary year, and 250 years on from Jane Austenâs birth, we celebrated the four landmark film and TV adaptations that were first seen in 1995: Andrew Daviesâ seminal adaptation of Pride and Prejudice for the BBC starring Colin Firth and Jennifer Ehle; Emma Thompson and Ang Leeâs stunning big-screen adaptation of Sense and Sensibility; BBC Screen Twoâs quiet, unhurried adaptation of Persuasion starring Amanda Root and CiarĂĄn Hinds; and the frothy masterpiece that is Clueless! â a brilliant reimagining of Emma set in the L.A. hills.

-The exhibition showcases two original Pride and Prejudice transmission scripts from the Andrew Davies Archive and handwritten notes on the production from the Sue Birtwistle Archive, on loan from De Montfort University.
-Production shots, original cinema posters, merchandise and original press cuttings also feature in the exhibition.
-Austenmania! runs throughout 2025 – free with House entry!
+The exhibition showcased two original Pride and Prejudice transmission scripts from the Andrew Davies Archive and handwritten notes on the production from the Sue Birtwistle Archive, on loan from De Montfort University.
+Production shots, original cinema posters, merchandise and original press cuttings also featured in the exhibition.
+Austenmania! ran throughout 2025.

 Jane Austen and the Art of Writing

-We’re thrilled to share our brand-new permanent exhibition, Jane Austen and the Art of Writing, which celebrates and centres Jane Austen as a ground-breaking and ambitious writer in the very house where she created her six beloved novels.
-This inspirational exhibition, now open, directly links Jane Austenâs creative process with the domestic space from which it came.
+In October 2024, we were thrilled to open our brand-new permanent exhibition, Jane Austen and the Art of Writing, which celebrates and centres Jane Austen as a ground-breaking and ambitious writer in the very house where she created her six beloved novels.
+This inspirational exhibition, directly links Jane Austenâs creative process with the domestic space from which it came.
 It showcases treasures from our extraordinary collection, including objects that inspired Jane Austen and a full set of first editions of her novels â rarely seen together.
 The exhibition uses facsimiles of surviving manuscripts, touch objects, film and audio to provide a hands-on experience for visitors and to explain Jane Austenâs writing process.
 This permanent exhibition is free with House entry.Â

 Order our Book!